Mingxue-Xu/ori/README.md

-# Data Provenance Inference in Machine Learning
+# Data Origin Inference in Machine Learning
-The prototype code for the paper [Data Provenance Inference in Machine Learning](https://arxiv.org/abs/2211.13416).
+The prototype code for the paper [Data Origin Inference in Machine Learning](https://arxiv.org/abs/2211.13416).
-This repository is targeting for `mobile user` as the data provenance in [OpenImage](https://storage.googleapis.com/openimages/web/index.html) dataset.
+This repository is targeting for `mobile user` as the data origin in [OpenImage](https://storage.googleapis.com/openimages/web/index.html) dataset.
 ## Quick Start
 To test the function of this repository, simply run
 ```python